What does sender reputation score mean for email marketers?

 According to the research carried out by the Return Path institution, about 20% of non-spam emails are sent to the Junk box and never reach their recipients.
 If you seriously think about executing professional email marketing campaigns, we recommend that you get familiar with the following factors that influence your deliverability rate:

-• Large email lists: Internet Service Providers like to mark large volume senders and make it more difficult to deliver their emails to the recipient's Inbox.
+- Large email lists: Internet Service Providers like to mark large volume senders and make it more difficult to deliver their emails to the recipient's Inbox.
 This way ISPs protect their users from spammers who (as you may already know) send emails in high number.
 To avoid this problem you can simply use our email marketing tool.
 By doing so, you will be able to send unlimited emails to your contact and minimize the risk of your message being sent to the Junk box.

-• Low quality contact list: When can we say the contact list has a poor quality?
+- Low quality contact list: When can we say the contact list has a poor quality?
 When our list is built with emails that did not “opt-in” to receive our communication and its contacts are not interested in our product/service.
 Ex.
 Purchased contact lists.
 If you have purchased a contact list, we recommend that you delete it immediately.
 If not, sooner or later you will be marked as a spammer and your sender reputation score will be affected.

-• Number of complaints: You must have noticed a small button in your Inbox that lets you mark an email as Spam.
+- Number of complaints: You must have noticed a small button in your Inbox that lets you mark an email as Spam.
 Most Internet users are familiar with the “Report Spam” and will use this option if they need to.
 How to minimize your spam complaints?
 Make sure that all of your readers are “opt-in”.
 Do you receive a large number of complaints?
 If so, you may already have a “bad” reputation.

-• High bounce rate : We can identify 2 bounce rates:
+- High bounce rate : We can identify 2 bounce rates:

-soft bounce” - when the email cannot be delivered due to a temporary issue such as a full Inbox;
+“soft bounce” - when the email cannot be delivered due to a temporary issue such as a full Inbox;

-hard bounce” - where the email cannot be delivered due to a permanent issue such as a closed account.
+“hard bounce” - where the email cannot be delivered due to a permanent issue such as a closed account.

 ISPs are mostly concerned with hard bounces and you should always unsubscribe or even delete bounced email addresses.
-Bear in mind: even having one email that comes back to you with bounces can negatively influence your deliverability.
+Bear in mind: even having one email that comes back to you with bounces can negatively influence your deliverability. - Track your key performance indicators: always track your complaint and delivery rates.
+By doing so, you will be able to monitor any changes that may affect your sender reputation score and act accordingly to the situation.

 Many marketers around the world do not know how to effectively protect their sender reputation score.
 However, the solution is not complicated at all.
 First of all, you must remember about practicing good list higiene that is essencial to the successful deliverability of an email campaign.